-Recently Naruto has the title character coming back to the village from a particularly arduous battle to find the entire village congratulating him and recognizing him as a hero.
+Naruto has the title character coming back to the village from a particularly arduous battle to find the entire village congratulating him and recognizing him as a hero.
 This is then followed by a rather amusing scene of a squad of Cloud nin coming the village to inform them their village plans to take care of Sasuke and Akatsuki while one of them talks about theoretical girlfriends he would get while traveling but upset when he leaves them.
-But thenwe find out that Tsunade's attempt to save the villager's from Pain's attack didn't just render her unconscious, but put her in a coma so the village council decides she needs to be replace in the meantime and Danzo successfully pushes his way into the becoming the acting Sixth Hokage.
+But thenwe find out that Tsunade's attempt to save the villager's from Pain's attack didn't just render her unconscious, but put her in a coma so the village council decides she needs to be replaced in the meantime and Danzo successfully pushes his way into the becoming the acting Sixth Hokage.
 All of this in one chapter (which is called "The Joyful Village").

 Something similar to Bleach's omake happened with Naruto after Shippuden started, although omakes weren't shown after some of the more serious episodes (especially around the time Asuma died).

 Anyone who reads the manga saw this one coming in Shippuden: the seventh season's ending is a saccharine cheery feature of a certain character.
 This same season also happens to be the one in which the main characters' hometown is flattened, and several characters die.
-Episode 165's omake calls attention to this out of place and mostly ridiculous ending just before it is used again.
+Episode 165's omake calls attention to this out-of-place and mostly ridiculous ending just before it is used again.
 Episode 166 has the same featured character make what is intended to be a heroic sacrifice, get thrown around like a ragdoll, and stabbed.
 Naruto goes into a rage greater than he's ever been in before, unleashing the fox's six-tailed form.
 Cue the same ending!